Boise Public Library!

-The Boise Public Library began a series of construction and renovation projects to modernize and update library locations across the Treasure Valley.
+The Boise Public Library, known by the community as the "Library!", began a series of construction and renovation projects to modernize and update library locations across the Treasure Valley.
 While the Library holds strong brand equity and did not require a full rebrand, the renovations created an opportunity to refresh and refine the existing identity.

 OLDLogo